withastro/astro/.changeset/curly-spiders-pretend.md

 'create-astro': patch
 ---

-Fix the version printed in messages
+Fix the printed astro version when `--ref` is specified.